 => affordable web design

 Remember the shopping mall example?
 Let’s say you love electronic products and your focus is on building the largest electronics shopping centre in town.
-If your shopping mall has a specific theme i.e. Electronics Centre and all retail shops in your shopping mall are dealing with electronic goods and categorised into different electronic themes at different levels, as opposed to a generic theme i.e. Downtown Shopping Mall with only a few electronic retail shops, chances are your Electronic Centre will stand out in consumers’ minds whenever they think of buying any electronic products.
+Comparing your shopping mall, which is a specialised electronics centre with a curated list of electronics tenants, to a downtown mall with a few electronic retail shops amongst hundreds of other tenants, chances are your electronics centre will stand out in consumers’ minds whenever they think of buying any electronic products.

-Similarly, Google and other search engines like Yahoo! & Bing give preference to theme-specific sites when deciding which results to show for a relevant user search query.
-But if you’ve already built a multi-themed site and want to rank for themed-specific search terms, it’s not the end of the world.
+Similarly, Google and other search engines like Yahoo! and Bing give preference to theme-specific sites when deciding which results to show for a relevant user search query.
+But if you’ve already built a multi-themed site and want to rank for theme-specific search terms, it’s not the end of the world.

-As mentioned, Google, Yahoo! & Bing favour sites that are theme-specific.
-Sites with clear structures, relevant high-quality content, and written in clean and neat code (no flash, minimal javascript, use HTML for most of their site) also tend to do very well in the search engines.
+As mentioned, Google, Yahoo!, and Bing favour sites that are theme-specific.
+Sites with clear structures, relevant high-quality content, and written in clean and neat code (eg, no flash, minimal JavaScript, use HTML for most of their site) also tend to do very well in the search engines.

-Therefore it is safe to assume that you do not need to have only one topic on any one site in order to rank well for a theme-specific keyword.
+Therefore, it is safe to assume that you do not need to have only one topic on any one site to rank well for a theme-specific keyword.

 Another scenario would be a box of macarons.